-We believe if you follow along with the activities and homework provided in this program, you will become more confident in managing yourself and managing your life, no matter what changes life may throw you.
-Although neurodiverse individuals may experience setbacks to learning and challenges that can affect their ability to be in the world, we believe life skills are SKILLS you can not only achieve, but master.
+Although many neurodiverse individuals experience setbacks in life, education is empowering.
+It can create positive change.
+We believe if you follow along with the activities and homework provided, you will become more confident in managing yourself and managing your life, no matter what challenges life may throw you.

 Freeman, A., & Rosenfield, B. (2002).
 Modifying therapeutic homework for patients with personality disorders.
 Journal of clinical psychology, 58(5), 513-524.